-Before you start feeding your parakeet strawberries, you need to do two things.
+Before you start feeding strawberries to your parakeet, you need to do two things.
 First, take off the stems.
 Second, wash the strawberries thoroughly.
 Farmers spray pesticides on the fruit to keep bugs and other wildlife away during the growing process.

-Washing the fruit does a great job at removing these pesticides, but they can soak into the leaves a bit more and make it near impossible to clean them completely.
-While small amounts of pesticides are harmless to us, since your parakeet is much smaller than you, they can have serious side effects.
+However, while washing the fruit does a great job of removing these pesticides, they can soak into the leaves a bit more and make it nearly impossible to clean them completely.
+While small amounts of pesticides are harmless to us humans, parakeets are much smaller, so they can have serious side effects.

-Also, since strawberries are naturally so soft, there’s no need for you to cut them up like you need to with other fruits and veggies.
-While your parakeet might appreciate bite-sized chunks, they can certainly tear it apart themselves if you feed them a larger strawberry.
+Also, since strawberries are naturally so soft, there’s no need for you to cut them up like you need to with many other fruits and veggies.
+While your parakeet might appreciate bite-sized chunks, they can tear it apart themselves if you feed them a large strawberry.

 Finally, keep in mind that while fruits are healthy snacks for your parakeet, they shouldn’t be a dietary staple.
-If you’re feeding your parakeet strawberries every day, you’re probably overdoing it, although you can give them a strawberry or two every other day.
+If you’re feeding strawberries to your parakeet every day, you’re probably overdoing it.
+You can give them a strawberry or two every other day.

-While strawberries make great treats, they’re not the only option that you have.
+While strawberries make great treats, they’re not the only options that you have.
 Here, we highlighted four more snacks that you can use to mix up your parakeet’s diet.

 There are few treats that your parakeet will love more than delectable peanut butter.
 It’s creamy, rich, and delicious.
 But while your parakeet is bound to love peanut butter, you need something to feed it to them on.

-Crackers make a great medium, but you need to be sure that you’re giving them unsalted crackers.
-Even the relatively small amount of salt on crackers can be toxic to birds, so always double-check that you’re giving them unsalted crackers.
+Crackers make a great medium, but you need to use unsalted crackers.
+Even a relatively small amount of salt on a cracker can be toxic to birds, so always double-check that you’re giving them unsalted crackers.

-While strawberries are delicious for your parakeet to chow down on, another excellent fruit choice for them is bananas (which are technically berries!).
-Just like strawberries, you need to be careful how much you give them.
+While strawberries are delicious for your parakeet to chow down on, other excellent fruits for them are bananas (which are technically berries!).
+Just like with strawberries, you need to be careful how much you give them.
 But you also don’t need to be as careful about breaking them down into smaller chunks.

 Ideal Parakeet Diet

-Like many pet birds, parakeets thrive off a pellet-based diet.
-However, parakeets rarely accept pellet-based diets without giving you a bit of a headache.
-If that’s the case, you’ll need to wean them to a traditional pellet diet.
+Like many pet birds, parakeets thrive with a pellet-based diet.
+However, parakeets rarely accept pellet-based foods without being a bit stubborn about it.
+If that’s the case for your bird, you’ll need to wean them to a traditional pellet diet.

-About 80% of their diet should consist of high-quality pellets to ensure that they get all the nutrients that they need.
+About 80% of a parakeet’s diet should consist of high-quality pellets to ensure that they are getting all the nutrients that they need.
 From there, you can feed them a mix of seeds and vegetables.
-Finally, feel free to add in various bird-friendly snacks and fruits as treats every other day.
+Finally, feel free to add various bird-friendly snacks and fruits as treats every other day.

 It’s best to keep snacks to every other day because if you give them too many snacks, they can end up not eating the rest of their food or overeating in general.